sebastien-prudhomme/cowboysysop-charts/charts/scaleway-csi/README.md

 ## Introduction

-This chart bootstraps a Vertical Pod Autoscaler deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a Scaleway CSI deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites